 When we’re out and about, we often hear myths about what charities can and can't do.

-Our Myth busting series is a regular feature where we where we address some misconceptions and bust some myths about the obligations of charities.
+Our Myth busting series is a regular feature where we address some misconceptions and bust some myths about the obligations of charities.

 This month, we’re looking at when charities can run businesses.